alb42/MCAmiga/Readme.txt

 e.g. echo vga8 >env:FPC_VIDEO_BUILTINFONT
 and restart the program, or create it in Envarc: to make it available as default.

+in the c folder is a example startupup script for mc which you can use after booting without startup-seqeuence put that file mc to c: adjust the path to MCAmiga at end of script and make it executable with "protect c:mc swerd" after booting without startup-sequence simply type "mc"

 Requirements:
 #############